purpleteam-labs/purpleteam/README.md

 Now open your debugging UI.
 If you use the chrome developer tools browse to `chrome://inspect` and click the inspect link and you will be dropped into your app (index.js in this case).

-### Debug your app and purpleteam CLI
+### Debug your app and PurpleTeam CLI

-If you need to debug your NodeJS CI/nightly build/build pipeline project as well as the purpleteam CLI, do the following:
+If you need to debug your NodeJS CI/nightly build/build pipeline project as well as the _PurpleTeam_ CLI, do the following:

 1. Make sure your debugging UI is configured to listen on the application and CLI debug ports:
    * `localhost:9230` as defined in the above package.json